 Although not guaranteed that your premiums will go up after the motorcycle has been stolen, it’s quite possible.
 This is because insurance companies assess your premiums based on risk.
 Depending on the circumstances of the theft, your premiums may or may not go up.

-For example, if everything reasonably possible was done to prevent the motorcycle from being stolen, and yet it was anyway, then your premiums may not go up as a result.
-This will depend on if you ever had a motorcycle or vehicle stolen before.
-But if this was the first time that your motorcycle was stolen and it was in a safe, secure area and adequately locked, then your rates may not go up.
+For example, if everything reasonably possible was done to prevent the motorcycle from being stolen, and yet it was anyway, your premiums may not go up.
+This will depend on whether you have ever had a motorcycle or vehicle stolen.
+But if this was the first time your motorcycle was stolen and it was in a safe, secure area and adequately locked, your rates may not increase.

 Whether the rates go up or not will depend on the assessment made by the adjustors.
-So, if there is something in their report that you can successfully dispute, it may result in your rates either not going up at all or rising at a level less than what was recommended.
+So, if there is something in their report that you can successfully dispute, it may result in your rates either not going up or rising at less than recommended.

 What Can I do About My Uninsured Bike?